- Capital Campaign

 Infant Mortality Rate: 5

 Global Links began working in Cuba in 1994 at the request of the Pan American Health Organization.
-Cuba has one of the most sophisticated public health systems in the hemisphere and some of the strongest health indicators, but the country suffers from a chronic shortage of supplies, made worse by the 50-year blockade imposed by the United States.
-The lack of even basic items such as sutures, endotracheal tubes, and gloves can force hospitals to cancel surgeries.
+Cuba has one of the most sophisticated public health systems in the hemisphere and some of the strongest health indicators.
+However, the country suffers from a chronic shortage of supplies, made worse by the 50-year blockade imposed by the United States.
+The lack of basic items such as sutures, endotracheal tubes, and gloves can force hospitals to cancel surgeries.

-Global Links is licensed by the U.S. government to provide medical humanitarian aid to Cuba.
-Materials donated by Global Links are received and distributed by the PAHO-WHO office in Havana and the Cuban Ministry of Health to specialty institutes and hospitals in Havana as well as to the regional and community hospitals in the provinces.
+Global Links is licensed by the US government to provide medical humanitarian aid to Cuba.
+Materials donated by Global Links are received and distributed by the PAHO/WHO office in Havana and the Cuban Ministry of Health to specialty institutions and hospitals in Havana as well as to the regional and community hospitals in the provinces.